Battle of Hampton Roads Quick Facts

 - CSA Commanders — Franklin Buchanan, Catesby Jones

 - Winner — Inconclusive

-Summary of the Battle of Hampton Roads
+Battle of Hampton Roads Summary

-The Battle of Hampton Roads is the most significant naval battle of the Civil War.
+The Battle of Hampton Roads was the most significant naval battle of the Civil War.
 It took place from March 8–9, 1862 near Hampton Roads, Virginia.
 It is most well-known for being the first battle between two ironclad warships.
 For the Union, it was the USS Monitor.
 For the Confederacy, it was the CSS Virginia, which was previously the USS Merrimack.
 Although the battle ended in a draw, it marked the dawn of a new era in maritime warfare as nations moved toward fleets of ironclad ships.

-History of the Battle of Hampton Roads
+Battle of Hampton Roads Overview and History

 When the American Civil War erupted in April 1861, Southern sympathizers seized control of the Gosport Shipyard (later named the Norfolk Naval Shipyard) in Virginia.
 Before evacuating the site on April 20, the commandant, Captain Charles S. McCauley, ordered his men to destroy the facility and to scuttle nine naval vessels at anchor.
 Among those ships was the USS Merrimack, which burned to her waterline before sinking.